 I was once extremely critical of display ads for this reason.
 Getting enough traffic to develop a significant income takes a lot of time and patience, much more than with some other techniques.

 Once you get good traffic though, these ads are just magic.
 Passive income every day rolls in!

 I’ve always preferred affiliate links as a way to earn money, partly because they are less dependent on high volume traffic.
 An affiliate site will often make more than one that relies on display ads only, even if the blog has way less traffic.

 Another advantage is that affiliate marketing provides you with more control.
 You’re the one that seeks out affiliate programs to join and you place links on your site.
 This means that you know exactly what is being promoted.

-They Research > You Recommend > Company Makes Money > You Get Paid > They Get A Great Product!
+People Research (Google) > You Recommend (your website links to a seller) > The Company Makes Money > You Get Paid > Buyer Gets A Great Product!

 Product reviews are a common example of this style.
 For example, on an art blog you might review a specific type of brush or canvas that you’ve found to be particularly good.
 You could even recommend multiple products in a single post if that suits.
 Art is, of course, not limited to painting.
 I'm just a cretan that doesn't know anything about art.
 Your art could be music, clothing, or graphic design.